decompil3d/lovelace-hourly-weather/README.md

 - `offset`
 - `label_spacing`

-You may use any valid template expression that produces a string or number for each.
+You may use any valid template expression that produces a string or number.
 For example, you can define offset based on the current time of day so that you see the next day's weather:

 ```yaml
 name: Tomorrow